-In this subsection, we provide additional discussions and motivations about several important features of the model.
-The two key ingredients of the model are the need to trade and the cost to trade in the market.
-Little justification is necessary for modeling agents' trading needs, given the large trading volume observed in the market.
-In order to model trading needs, we must allow for certain forms of heterogeneity among agents.
-For example, trading can arise from heterogeneity in endowments (e.g., Diamond and Verrecchia (1981) and Wang (1994)), preferences (e.g., Dumas (1992) and Wang (1996)), or beliefs (e.g., Harris and Raviv (1993) and Detemple and Murthy (1994)).
-Our modeling choice of heterogeneity in agents' endowments in the form of non-traded payoffs is mainly for tractability.
+needs, given the large trading volume observed in the market.
+To model trading needs, we must allow for certain forms of heterogeneity among agents.
+For example, trading can arise from heterogeneity in endowments (e.g., Diamond and Verrecchia, 1981; Wang, 1994), preferences (e.g., Dumas, 1992; Wang, 1996), or beliefs (e.g., Harris and Raviv, 1993; Detemple and Murthy, 1994).
+Our modeling choice of heterogeneity in agents' endowments in the form of nontraded payoffs is mainly for tractability.
 Agents thus trade for risk-sharing motives.
 Our main results are not sensitive to this particular choice.